microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights-list-used.md

 If successful, this method returns a `200 OK` response code and a list of [used](../resources/insights-used.md) items in the response body.
 ## Example

-### Example 1: return documents that user has modified
+### Example 1: Return documents that user has modified

 #### Request